jameshughes89/cs102/src/site/asn2.rst

         * Did your test folder get changed?
         * Try re-downloading the project if they do not pass

-* Like discussed in Part 1, be sure to take your time to look through these test methods
+* As discussed in Part 1, be sure to take your time to look through these test methods

 Part 3 --- Complete ``DFSMazeSolver``